 These buttons are located in the upper-right hand corner of a window.
-Minimize button (represented by a down arrow) shrinks the spFrame window to an icon.
-Maximize button (represented by an up arrow) enlarges the window so that it fills the entire desktop.
-After you maximize a window, the Maximize button is replaced by the Restore button (represented by an up and a down arrow).
-Clicking on the Restore button returns the window to its previous size.
+Minimize button (represented by a flat line) shrinks the spFrame window to an icon.
+Maximize button (represented by a square) enlarges the window so that it fills the entire desktop.